QubesOS/qubes-doc/InstallationGuide.md

 Once you verify this is an authentic ISO, you should burn it on a DVD.
 For instructions on how to "burn" it on a USB stick, see [this page](/wiki/UsbInstallation).
 Before proceeding with the installation, you are encouraged to first read all the information on this page, especially the *Known Issues* paragraph.

 Then, when finally ready, boot your system from the installer DVD and follow the instructions on screen.
-The installer is very simple and asks very few questions -- it's actually easier to install Qubes right now, then most other Linux distributions :)
+The installer is very simple and asks very few questions -- it's actually easier to install Qubes right now, then most other Linux distributions!

+The installer loads Xen right at the beginning, so chances are high that if you can see the installer's graphical screen, Qubes will work on your system :)

 Migrating from Qubes Alpha 3
 ----------------------------